What is your current activity level?

 3. Extreme Restriction or Binge Eating

-If you have an unhealthy relationship with food, you may find yourself in a cycle of restricting your diet, overeating, then feeling guilty and returning to the restriction.
+If you have an unhealthy relationship with food, you may find yourself in a binge-restrict cycle: where you restrict your diet or intake, overeating, then feeling guilty and returning to the restriction.

 This may look like skipping meals or eating very little during the day and binge eating in the evenings.